asso-2020/Serial_communication_pyhton_with_arduino/README.md

 `> python x.py`

-### Finally, you will see the builtIn LED on your board is blinking.
+### Finally, you will see the builtIn LED on your arduino board is blinking.